Expatria-Technologies/flexihal_atc/README.md

 ## Safety

 - M6 aborts with an error if any required NGC macro file is missing
+- Spindle and coolant are always stopped before any tool change motion and restored after
 - `$TCADD` checks for a tool-present sensor (if configured) before registering
 - The tooltable state is reset on any macro error so pocket assignments are not corrupted on failure
 - A soft reset during a tool change cleans up all macro state